Referrals & Rebates - Medicare, Private Health & NDIS

 Obstetrician Referrals for Newborns.
 This referral is for 3 months from your baby’s birth.
 After this time, your GP can provide a referral for your baby if needed, which will last for 12 months.
 Your baby’s first obstetrician referral is normally recorded in the hospital’s and doctors’ notes.

-Indefinite Referrals are tricky.
-Your GP may intend their referral to have an indefinite term up to age 18 or up to the time when a particular medical concern has been resolved.
+• Your GP’s intention as to the term of the referral must be clear and obvious.
 If the indefinite term is not clearly identified at the top of the letter or with similar prominence, the referral will probably be filed as a standard GP referral for 12 months.
 If this happens, your child will need a new referral after 12 months.
 Unfortunately, Medicare does not allow us to change a referral back to indefinite once it has recorded a 12-month term on its system.

 Separate referral for parents?
 With the prior agreement of your child’s paediatrician, a parent may use their own GP referral to see the paediatrician without the child attending to ensure access to the normal rebates.